June 4 — 7 in NYC at HERE Arts Center

 Thank you to everyone for supporting J. EDGAR KLEZMER in its first full-production theatrical run at the Centenary Stage Company.
-We are thrilled to report that our Indiegogo campaign was entirely successful — we surpassed our goal on February 24!
+We are thrilled to report that our Indiegogo campaign was entirely successful — we surpassed our target on February 24, and contributions have now brought us to over 120% of our original goal!
+Now we’re continuing to raise funds for our long-awaited New York City debut of our fully-staged version of this production.

 It is still possible to donate via Indiegogo.
 We can also accept contributions by PayPal, credit card or check.